-The program may be completed in 14 months of continuous full-time study, extending from the beginning of one Summer Session to the termination of the next.
-The program may be pursued on a part-time basis and must be completed in six years.
+The program may be completed in 14 months of continuous full-time study.
+Normally, the thesis-based degree must be completed in four years and the course-based degree in six years.

-175.19.3.4 The Degree of EdD in Educational Administration
+175.20.3.4 The Degree of EdD in Educational Administration and Leadership

-The EdD degree in Educational Administration is designed to prepare senior administrators for the field of practice rather than for research and scholarship.
+The EdD degree in educational administration and leadership is designed to prepare senior administrators for the field of practice rather than for research and scholarship.
 The program combines formal academic study, a reflective field experience, and an applied research endeavor culminating in a dissertation.
 See §174.2.4.